DoraemonYu/MicroDBHelper/index.md

 BTW, the IsolationLevel value, You can choose according to the actual situation.
 It is a .Netframework enum from System.Data.
 It's **important** to choose when you design your High-performance data access layer.

-A lower isolation level increases the ability of many users to access data at the same time, but increases the number of concurrency effects, such as dirty reads or lost updates, that users might encounter.
-Conversely, a higher isolation level reduces the types of concurrency effects that users might encounter, but requires more system resources and increases the chances that one transaction will block another.
-Choosing the appropriate isolation level depends on balancing the data integrity requirements of the application against the overhead of each isolation level :)

 You can get **authoritative explanations** about isolation level via Google, however I still hope to provide some epresentative examples:

 * **read uncommitted**